-In addition to travel tax and fees, the travel industry relies more heavily than most on ancillary fees.
-Ancillary fees are generally optional charges for additional services offered on-board or on-site by cruises, airlines, hotels, or car rental providers.
+In addition to travel tax and fees, the travel industry relies more heavily than most industries on additional (ancillary) fees and services.
+Ancillary fees are optional charges for additional services offered by cruises, airlines, hotels, or car rental providers.

-Keep in mind; the travel industry can sell these items so vigorously that you think they are required. (in fact, I would argue that the airline cancellation/change fee and the cruise ship gratuities* seem mandatory to me).
+Remember that the travel industry can sell these items so vigorously that you think they are required.
+(I would argue that the airline cancellation/change fee and the cruise ship gratuities* seem mandatory to me).

-* Passengers can request that cruise ship gratuities be removed
+* The cruise industry argues that the gratuity is not mandatory because passengers can request that cruise ship gratuities be removed

-Even with all the emphasis on yield management, very few industry segments survive just by selling seats on a flight, renting a room in the hotel, etc. Much of the industry’s profit and revenue comes from selling other services and fees.
+Even with all the emphasis on yield management, very few travel businesses survive just by selling seats on a flight, renting a room in a hotel, etc. The industry’s profit and revenue come from selling other services and fees.

 A 2018 study of fifteen airlines found that fees (called ancillary revenue) represented 17% of the airline’s average operating revenues.
 The same study also found that the surveyed airlines experienced a 23% annual growth in ancillary fee revenue between 2017 and 2018.
 (Ancillary fees represented a higher percentage of income for budget carriers, like Ryan Jet, and a lower percentage for legacy carriers, like Delta).

-I have not seen a similar analysis of how vital these fees are for maintaining industry profitability.
+I have not seen a similar analysis of how vital these fees are for maintaining the profitability of non-airline-related travel businesses.
 However, I feel confident they are a significant and growing source of profitability.
 Why?
-Travel providers usually do not have to pay that much money to provide ancillary services.
-Nonetheless, they can charge a lot for these services.
+Travel providers usually do not have to pay much to provide ancillary services, but they can charge a lot.

 The Future of Ancillary Travel Fees

-Consumers can see many signs of the growing importance of fees to the travel industry, including the:
+Consumers can see many signs of the growing importance of fees to the travel industry, including the following:

-- Travel industry’s willingness to impose fees for services that used to be free.
+- The travel industry’s willingness to impose fees for services that used to be free.

-- Increasing costs of these fees over the last several years.
+- The increasing costs of these fees over the last several years.

-Consumers could avoid most of these fees just by deciding not to use the services offered in the past.
-Nowadays, some of these fees- like baggage fees-are difficult to avoid.
-(After all, most people need to travel with more clothes, etc., than they can put in their carry-on bags).
+Consumers can avoid most of these fees by not using the services.
+Nowadays, however, some of these fees- like baggage fees-are difficult to avoid.
+(After all, most people need to travel with more clothes than they can put in their carry-on bags).

 Remember, travel industry professionals, particularly on cruise ships, receive many incentives to sell these added services.
 If you succumb to these promotions (as I have at times), it can severely strain your budget.